 The value of the "uri" attribute in the <list-service> element shall represent a VAL group identity.

 The <administrators> element of a <list-service> element shall contain the group members who are administrator of the group and have special authorities as defined by VAL service to manage the group.
-The administrator user do not require explicit registration to join the group.
+The administrator user does not require explicit registration to join the group.

 The <explicit-member-list> element of a <list-service> element shall contain the group members who are not administrator of the group and require explicit registration to join the group.